tef/remarkable/README.txt

 LaTeX:

 	- Turing Complete.
 	- Weirdo error messages.
 You can't do that in horizontal mode.
 Overful hbox.
 	- Hard to recall edge cases of syntax.
 	- Won't do EPUB, HTML, pleasantly.
 Tied to print output.
 	- Possible to extend, but only in weirdo arcane macro language.
+	- It's not a document format bob, it's a turing complete macro system.
+Did you just tell me to go fuck myself?
+	- Unicode.

 HTML: